New Greater Delhi Airport/Jewar Noida International Airport

 Delhi Greater Noida/Jewar Airport is a proposed new airport construction project for the Indian capital, Delhi.
 The new airport would provide the National Capital Region with a second facility after Delhi Indira Gandhi International Airport.
 The plans for the airport were approved by India's Aviation Ministry on 25-Jun-2015.
 The Government granted site clearance to Delhi Mumbai Industrial Corridor Development Corporation (DMICDC) for the establishment of a greenfield airport.
-The facility will require a 2200 acre site and construction is expected to take three to four years.
-The new airport may be located at a site identified near Jewar, where land acquisition has commenced, or near Bhiwadi in Rajasthan's Alwar district.
-The location would require amendment of regulations preventing the establishment of a new airport within 150km of an existing facility.
-GMR Group holds first right of refusal for any new airport in Delhi.
-Yamuna Expressway Industrial Development Authority (YEIDA) commenced financing for the Jewar Noida International Airport project.
+Construction of the airport was due to be inaugurated in Aug-2021 but faced delays due to the coronavirus pandemic and was inaugurated in Nov-2021.
+The airport will require investment of approximately INR300 billion (USD4.1 billion).
+It will be developed across 5000 hectares by Yamuna International Airport Private Limited (YIAPL), a subsidiary of Zurich Airport International AG, and is set to be operational by Sep-2024.
+GMR Group held first right of refusal for any new airport in Delhi but did not take up that option.

 Nov-2018.
 Uttar Pradesh's Government allocated INR12.6 billion (USD177.9 million) for the acquisition of 1239ha for the Jewar Noida International Airport development project.
 The state government aims to inaugurate the project in late Dec-2018, pending completion of the land acquisition process.